Monthly Archives: October 2018

 Electrical Tape

 Electrical tape is another simple way to keep cables labeled.
-Some types of cables are available in multiple colors, but others might only be available in black
+Some types of cables are available in multiple colors, but others might only be available in black or white

 American Wire Gauge (AWG)